davexunit/CocosRPG/README.md

 Used for things that should be drawn over everything else, including objects.
 ### Collision layer
 Defines the collision map.
-No tile = no collision
+* No tile = no collision.
-Any tile = collision
+* Any tile = collision.
-Perhaps this can be improved upon in the future to support many collision types.
+Perhaps this can be improved upon in the future to support many collision types, but for now it is not a priority.
 ### Object layer
 Where all game entities such as the player, NPCs, etc. live.
 Static objects (things that exist in a map regardless of game state) can be placed in the map file such as Portals and Dialog triggers.